intel/appframework/documentation/plugins/popup.md

-cancelClass                   (string) CSS class for the cancel button doneClass                     (string) CSS Class for the done button autoCloseDone                 (bool/false) When true, the popup will auto hide when the done button is pressed supressTitle                  (bool/false) When true, the title will not be shown in the popup
+cancelClass                   (string) CSS class for the cancel button doneClass                     (string) CSS Class for the done button autoCloseDone                 (bool/false) When true, the popup will auto hide when the done button is pressed suppressTitle                 (bool/false) When true, the title will not be shown in the popup

 ```